 Here is a simple meeting minutes template you can refer to next time you need to take meeting minutes.

+Minutes of meeting are the official written record of the meetings that take place in an organization or group.
+But they are not just transcripts of those proceedings.
 Meeting minutes are crucial as they capture the necessary information about a meeting.
 However, preparing and taking minutes doesn’t have to be a daunting task.
-We hope this blog helps you get started in creating effective meeting minutes for your organisation.
+We hope this blog helps you get started in creating effective minutes of meeting taking for you and your organisation.